 - Using your phone while driving

-- Driving at night, on the weekends, or during bad weather
+- Driving at night, or on the weekends

 Every insurance company monitors a range of behaviors to assess risk and determine premiums.
 However, if you have a spotless driving record, you can leverage behavior-based insurance to unlock additional car insurance discounts and savings.
 It's worth noting that many insurers provide behavior-based insurance options, allowing you to benefit from personalized coverage tailored to your specific habits and driving patterns.